MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/migrate-to-enhanced-data-model.md

 ## What consist of non-configuration data for a website?

-Records which are part of non-configuration tables.
+Records that are part of non-configuration tables.

 | Non-configuration tables |  |
 |-------------------------|-------------------------|